pchudzik/blog.pchudzik.com/content/post/2017/page-object-for-components-testing.md

 It works, right?
 Sure.
 When reading test code do you care about button class?
 What will happen with all 21 tests if button class will be changed from save to save-item?

-Let's refactor it to create more readable test.
+Let's refactor it to create a more readable test.

-After second test you should notice that directive creation can be reused.
+After the second test you should notice that directive creation can be reused.

 {{<highlight javascript>}}
 function createDirective(item) {